nairobilug/pelican-alchemy/content/pages/about.md

 Title: About

-pelican-alchemy is a functional, clean, responsive theme for the [Pelican](http://getpelican.com) static site generator.
+Alchemy is a functional, clean, responsive theme for the [Pelican](http://getpelican.com) static site generator.
 It is heavily inspired by [crowsfoot](http://github.com/porterjamesj/crowsfoot) and [clean-blog](https://github.com/BlackrockDigital/startbootstrap-clean-blog), and is powered by [Bootstrap](https://github.com/twbs/bootstrap) (v3.x).
-It aims to put words on the internet without being too fancy about it.

-You can find the latest version of pelican-alchemy [here](https://github.com/nairobilug/pelican-alchemy) <i class="fa fa-github-alt"></i>.
+You can find the latest version of alchemy [here](https://github.com/rwanyoike/pelican-alchemy) <i class="fa fa-github-alt"></i>.

 ## Features